dedis/onet/simul/platform/MININET.md

 Each T3-server on the iccluster is a 24-core server with 256GB of RAM and can run around 300 cothority nodes simultaneously.
-So if you want to run a simulation with 2000 nodes, you need at least 7 servers.
+So if you want to run a simulation with 2000 nodes, you need at least 7 physical servers.

-Unfortunately we still have the restriction that _all servers need to be on the same subnet_!
+Unfortunately we still have the restriction that _all physical servers need to be on the same subnet_!
 We know about the situation and hope to have a solution ready sometime in the near future.